+Problem

-Source or Sink Problem Atmosphere as global common sink Global warming, ozone loss Atmosphere as a regional common sink Acid rain Atmosphere as a local common sink Urban smog Ocean as a global common sink Ocean pollution Ocean as global common resource Overfishing Rain forest as common resource Global warming promoted by deforestation, biodiversity reduced by deforestation
+Atmosphere as global common sink Global warming, ozone loss

+Atmosphere as regional common sink Acid rain

+Atmosphere as local common sink Urban smog

+Ocean as global common sink Ocean pollution

+Ocean as global common resource Many fish species overfished

+Rain forest as common resources Global warming promoted by deforestation, biodiversity reduced by deforestation

-FIGURE 1.13 A computer-enhanced image of pollution in the Mediterranean Sea.
+FIGURE 1-12 A computer-enhanced image of pollution in the Mediterranean Sea.
 Red, yellow, and orange areas are concentrations of plankton growth promoted by discharge of raw sewage.
 (Blue indicates clear water.)
 Many coastal cities lack sewage treatment.
-Courtesy of Gene Carl Feldman/NASA Goddard Space Flight Center.
+Courtesy of Gene Carl Feldman/ NASA Goddard Space Flight Center.

-Many nations share commons.
+Many nations share some of these commons.
 The international nature of many environmental problems adds greatly to the complexity of solving them because international agreements are required.
 Consider the Mediterranean Sea.
-A confined shallow ocean basin surrounded by many nations, this sea is one of the most overfished and polluted large bodies of water on Earth (FIGURE 1.13).
+A confined shallow ocean basin surrounded by many nations, this sea is one of the most over fished and polluted large bodies of water on Earth (FIGURE 1-12).

-1.6 Saving the Commons
+1.5 Saving the Commons